Code-Institute-Submissions/outerzone/README.md

 * Where do I store JSON if data needs to be accessed in multiple apps?
 # To Do
 * Change navbar font to white, whilst still being able to see burger.
-* Get MEDIA_URL to work on html (nav logo and product images)
-* Products - Get filter by Artist to work.
 * Products - use for statement to run through filter artists
 * Products - fix margins and positioning of basket
 * Change btn hover background-color to wine/turquoise?